muhammad-shalahuddin-amrullah/Alternative-wiz-control/README.md

    - Create a new Worker and paste the code from the provided worker script.
    - Set up a KV namespace (e.g., STATE_KV) and bind it to your Worker.
-   - Bind organizationId, Cookie (connect.sid), lightId, macAddress of your lamp to your worker *To get organizationId, Cookie (connect.sid), lightId, macAddress, you can use this tool [Wiz Inspect Extension](https://pro.wizconnected.com/dashboard/)*
+   - Bind organizationId, Cookie (connect.sid), lightId, macAddress of your lamp to your worker *To get organizationId, Cookie (connect.sid), lightId, macAddress, you can use this tool [Wiz Inspector Extension](https://github.com/muhammad-shalahuddin-amrullah/Wiz-Inspector)*

 - **Deploy:**